imarc/craft-boost/README.md

 Boost is a Craft plugin that enables a very simplified deployment system based on our [typical process](http://handbook.imarc.net/deployment).
 While this software is functional, it should be treated as beta at best.
 It has strict requirements on how Craft is configured as well as the server environment.

+Boost is designed to work with three environments – dev, stage, and prod.
+It automates copying assets and databases between evironments as well as pulling fresh code from a git repository.

+* The database and assets are always copied from the current canonical environment (either dev or prod.)
+* When deploying to dev or stage, the most recent commit from Git is used for VCS files.
+* When deploying to prod, the current commit on stage is used for VCS files.

+For more information, see the [iMarc Handbook](http://handbook.imarc.net/deployment).

 Boost can

 * Copy files from one Craft environment to another Craft environment on the same server,